williamw520/zigjr/README.md

 ## Extended Handlers

-`RpcRegistry` supports setting up of pre-handler, post-handler, and fallback handler for each request.
+`RpcDispatcher` supports setting up of pre-handler, post-handler, and fallback handler for each request.
 Before dispatching a request to its method's handler, the `onBefore()` handler is called, giving a chance to do pre-handling on every request.
 After the handler for a request has returned, the `onAfter()` handler is called,